 Garden sheds… the bigger the better

 Storage is key when buying a property, both inside and outside.
 Whether you have acres of land or a small space, maintenance requires tools, and tools require storage.
-So, ensure that you have a decent sized shed in the garden — large enough to store essentials like a lawnmower, clippers, trimmers, shovels and spades.
+So, ensure that you have a decent-sized shed on a good, solid base in the garden — large enough to store essentials like a lawnmower, clippers, trimmers, shovels and spades.

 If your shed has been doing its job for several years and could do with a spruce up, then simply giving it a fresh lick of paint will make it more attractive.
 The key here is to try and make your shed blend in with the rest of the space, so think carefully about where it is located and how accessible it is, as well as how it looks.